m50d/paperdoll/README.md

 ### Explicitly intended for future versions

+   * Better use of kind-projector to improve readability of complex types
+   * Porting to work with `-Ypartial-unification`, hopefully replacing use of
    * Consistent tagging of layers.
 Sometimes we might want multiple "versions" of the same effect in a stack (e.g. two different `Writer_[String]` effects for two different logs).
    It would be necessary to be able to distinguish these effects at the type level i.e. using some kind of "tagged" types.
 I have added ad-hoc support for something similar in `paperdoll-arm`'s `Region` effect (which uses a shapeless `Nat` to "label" each region), but it would be good to have general-purpose support for this instead.

 ### Not scheduled for any particular release but contributions welcome

    * `Effects#extend` is implemented naïvely and adds overhead to the entire stack it's applied to.
    Therefore the performance of a construct like `f.flatMap(g).extend[...].flatMap(h).extend[...]` is likely quadratic rather than linear as it should be.
    Indeed it may be worse than that, since `.extend` fixes a blob in the tree-like queue structure, so composing with further operations won't rebalance the tree and we lose the efficient "reflection without remorse" structure.
    So the behaviour may actually be cubic.
    On the other hand the implementation is the same as that in `handleRelay`, so this aspect of the behaviour is no worse than what the original Haskell implementation would do for a chain of `f flatMap g |> handleA flatMap h |> handleB ...` Note that a `for { x <- f.extend[...] ; y <- g.extend[...] ; z <- h.extend[...] } yield ...` construct should still behave linearly, so I believe this is not a problem in practice.
    * Compilation time is really awful, particularly in the case of errors
    * There are no performance tests.
       * Constant-factor performance is likely bad.
 Contributions are likely a waste of time without tests.
    * The `Arr` type is closely related to `Kleisli`/`Arrow`, but I don't fully understand the similarity and am not yet aware of concrete use cases for it.
    * There is no support for `MonadPartialOrder`.
 In my limited experimentation it didn't seem to work correctly and looked to be subsumed for most purposes by `MonadTell` et al.
    * I have not implemented the `MonadCatchIO` example from the paper as there is no single established IO monad implementation in Scala and I don't really understand the approach ScalaZ is taking.

 ### Design compromises and deliberate omissions

    * The `send` in the paper is equivalent to `send` followed by `extend` in Paperdoll.
    I found it made the code clearer to separate the two (and it should make effects more compositional/reusable), but there may be an efficiency penalty.
    * Use of type members vs. type parameters is arguably inconsistent in places, as is general style.
    In some cases this is deliberate pragmatism so as to ensure that the types can be used in practice;
    in others I couldn't get type inference to work correctly with a more natural representation.
    * I have largely ignored variance.
 Good type inference is a higher priority than correct variance, but contributions that add co- or contravariance without compromising type inference are welcome.
    * There is no automatic binary compatibility checking in the build.
 MiMA seems to only support SBT, not maven.
    I find the maintainability advantages of maven compelling and will not accept patches to convert to SBT, but any implementation of binary compatibility checking in the maven build would be very welcome.
    * Paperdoll depends on ScalaZ since it makes extensive use of `Leibniz`.
-I would prefer to depend on Cats (at least for `paperdoll-core`), but this functionality is a firm requirement.
+I would prefer to depend on Cats (at least for `paperdoll-core`), but this functionality is a firm requirement. `Is` is an inadequate replacement as it does not support upper bounds.
    I also use a feature of `MonadPlus` that I don't believe  is presently implemented in Cats, and make some use of `Unapply`.

 ### Permanently open for improvement

    * Contributions of layers for popular monads are very welcome;
    instances and support code for an external library "foo" should be placed in a new `paperdoll-foo` maven module.

 ## Implementation notes